fbpx

 All you need is some cards and instructions.
 You could all try learning the same trick or choose different tricks and challenge each other to figure out how each illusion works.

-16. Have a chocolate tasting session
+16. Have a chocolate-tasting session

 Buy at least 5 different types of chocolate.
 (Ask your friends to split the cost if necessary.)
 Try not to buy any popular brands; look online or in specialty stores for unusual finds.
 Break the chocolate into pieces and put each variety on a numbered plate.
 Invite everyone to try every type and compare notes.
-If you don’t like chocolate, have a wine or ice cream tasting session instead.

 17. Make bucket lists

 Inspire yourselves and each other by writing bucket lists.
 Compare lists and discuss how you can start turning your dreams into plans.
 You could also make seasonal lists of things you’d like to do in the coming weeks and months.

 For example, your summer bucket list could include “Go camping for a weekend,” “Go swimming at the lake,” and “Go to an outdoor play or music festival.”
 If you’re making a winter bucket list, you could include “Go sledding,” “Make a gingerbread house,” “Go ice skating,” or “Make gourmet hot chocolate.”
+Here is a list with more inspiration tomake a bucket list with your best friend.

 18. Put up holiday decorations